 As Oy Hamlet Park: Charging points to the housing company - that's what it happens!

-As Oy Hamlet Park had 22 apartments, 24 temperatures and 20 cold spaces.
-The first electric car had appeared in the housing company and its owner charged his car from the outlet inside his neighbor's warehouse.
-For the monitoring of electricity consumption, a meter acquired by the resident was used, and charging was agreed between the residents.
+As Oy Hamletin Puisto had 22 apartments, 24 heating pole spaces and 20 cooling spaces.
+The first electric car had appeared in the housing company, and its owner charged his car from a socket inside his neighbor's warehouse.
+A meter purchased by the resident himself was used to monitor electricity consumption, and charging was agreed upon between the residents.

-As a result of the situation, the housing company arose to look at the acquisition of recharging points as a broader entity.
+This situation created a need for the housing company to look at the acquisition of charging points as a broader whole.

 Our solution

-The housing company contacted our company and we provided it with a comprehensive solution to charging an electric car.
-Our goal was a controlled and consistent system that would prevent individual residents from making their own separate charging tunes.
+The housing company contacted our company, and we offered them a comprehensive solution for electric car charging.
+Our goal was a controlled and uniform system that would prevent individual residents from making their own separate charging settings.

 The key benefits of our offer were: